About Meeting Cost Calculator

 Who Uses Meeting Cost Calculator

-Since launching, the tool has been used by a range of professionals looking to bring cost awareness to their meeting culture:
+Since I launched the tool, it's been used by a range of professionals looking to bring cost awareness to their meeting culture:

 Whether you're preparing a presentation for leadership or just curious about what your Tuesday stand-up really costs, this calculator gives you a concrete number to work with.